 Small spaces can be really great if you know how to make them work to the max.
-It takes some planning and a bit of patience, but overall they don’t need to feel cramped or untidy, and there are lots of tricks to using the space!
-Here’s some of our top ideas to get the most out of your small space.
+It takes some planning and a bit of patience, but overall they don’t need to feel cramped or untidy.
+There are lots of tricks to how you can maximize your small space!
+Here’s some of our top ideas to get the most out of any space.

 LIGHT & COLOR

 Utilize lighting of all kinds – especially if you don’t get a lot of natural light in your small space.
 It’s important to have proper lighting either in ceiling installed fixtures or portable lamps to brighten the space and make it seem as large as possible.